 Representing Charles Sturt in the competition: Ms Joanna Balcombe, Mr Jake Bourlet, Mr Patrick Crawley, Ms Karissa de Belle, Ms Kayla Kopp, Ms Johanna McAuliffe, Ms Hannah Metcalfe, Ms Rachel Moon, Mr Liam Norrie, Ms Bridget Parkman, Mr Josh Robinson, Mr Mitchell Rubie, Mr Baylee Stapleton and Ms Lisa Suzuki.

-The Charles Sturt team was sponsored by the Graham Centre, the Charles Sturt School of Agricultural and Wine Sciences, the Charles Sturt School of Animal and Veterinary Sciences, Lachlan Merinos, Moses & Son, the NSW Stud Merino Breeders Association, TA Field Estates Pty Ltd, The Rural Centre Orange-Molong-Manildra, and Riverina Wool Testers.
+The Charles Sturt team was sponsored by the Graham Centre, the Charles Sturt School of Agricultural, Environmental and Veterinary Sciences, Lachlan Merinos, Moses & Son, the NSW Stud Merino Breeders Association, TA Field Estates Pty Ltd, The Rural Centre Orange-Molong-Manildra, and Riverina Wool Testers.

 The inaugural Participants Conference for the Cooperative Research Centre for High Performance Soils (Soil CRC) was held in Newcastle in April.